DReS: Dual Reconstruction Smoothing for Functional Regularization

 \subsubsection{Hyperparameter Selection}

-For mixup, the mixing coefficient $\lambda$ is sampled from a Beta distribution $\texttt{Beta}(\alpha,\alpha)$, where $\alpha$ is chosen according to the best-performing settings reported in prior works \citep{zhang2017mixup,verma2019manifold}.
-Specifically, we use $\alpha=1.0$ for CIFAR-10 and CIFAR-100, and $\alpha=0.2$ for TinyImageNet.
+For Mixup and Manifold Mixup, the mixing coefficient $\lambda$ is sampled from a Beta distribution $\mathrm{Beta}(\alpha,\alpha)$.
+We follow the optimal configurations reported in the original works~\cite{zhang2017mixup,verma2019manifold}: for Mixup, we set $\alpha = 1.0$ for CIFAR-10/100 and $\alpha = 0.2$ for TinyImageNet.
+For Manifold Mixup, we select the eligibility set of intermediate layers as described in \citet{verma2019manifold}, with $\alpha = 2.0$ for CIFAR-10/100 and $\alpha = 0.2$ for TinyImageNet.

-Training with the \textsc{coded-smoothing} method introduces two hyperparameters: $\mu$ and $N$.
-The parameter $\mu$ in \eqref{eq:loss} balances the contribution of the coded path in the overall loss, while $N$ controls the accuracy of the estimation.
-From Lemma~\eqref{lem:cc_error}, the discrepancy between the original and coded path outputs decreases either as $N$ increases or as $f(\cdot)$ becomes smoother.
-However, setting $N$ too large makes the coded and original paths nearly identical, effectively collapsing the method to ERM.
-Empirically, we find that initializing with $N=K$ (the batch size, see Figure~\ref{fig:csm_training}) and $\mu=0.5$ yields the best trade-off between regularization strength and predictive accuracy.
-A detailed sensitivity analysis of $N$ and $\mu$ is presented in Tables~\ref{tab:eff_N} and \ref{tab:eff_mu} in Appendix~\ref{app:abl}.

-\textbf{Scheduling $N$.} Fixing $N$ during training causes saturation, as the gap between $f$ and $\hat{f}$ stops shrinking once a certain smoothness is reached.
-To address this, we gradually increase $N$ from the batch size $K$ to $\gamma K$ with $\gamma > 1$.
-We find $\gamma=1.5$ works best, yielding two benefits: improved coded-path accuracy (making it reliable for inference) and escaping training plateaus for further gains (see Figure~\ref{fig:sup_err}).